Chart Color Schemes

 Bentley - Wilson - St James's young demographic places it in the bottom 15% of areas nationwide

 Bentley-Wilson-St James's median age is 32 years, which is younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Perth, Bentley-Wilson-St James has a higher proportion of residents aged 25-34 (23.4%) but fewer residents aged 5-14 (7.8%).
+Compared to Greater Perth, Bentley-Wilson-St James has a higher percentage of residents aged 25-34 (23.4%) but fewer residents aged 5-14 (7.8%).
 This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
-Post-2021 Census data indicates that the 15 to 24 age group has increased from 17.7% to 19.4%, while the 35 to 44 cohort has risen from 13.0% to 14.2%.
-Conversely, the proportion of residents aged 85 and above has decreased from 4.6% to 3.3%.
-By 2041, demographic modeling suggests significant changes in Bentley-Wilson-St James's age profile.
-The 75 to 84 cohort is projected to grow by 58%, adding 802 residents to reach a total of 2,188.
-Residents aged 65 and older are expected to represent 51% of the population growth, while declines are projected for the 35 to 44 and 5 to 14 age cohorts.
+According to post-2021 Census data, the population aged 15-24 has grown from 17.7% to 19.4%, while those aged 35-44 increased from 13.0% to 14.2%.
+Conversely, the percentage of residents aged 85 and above has declined from 4.6% to 3.3%.
+By 2041, demographic modeling projects significant changes in Bentley-Wilson-St James's age profile, with the strongest growth expected in the 75-84 cohort (a 58% increase adding 802 residents to reach 2,188).
+Residents aged 65 and older are anticipated to represent 51% of population growth.
+Meanwhile, declines are projected for the 35-44 and 5-14 age cohorts.